Rainier, Washington: Festivals and events

-Rainier hosts several annual events.
-In August, Rainier Roundup Days include a community parade and a bluegrass music festival.
-Also in August, the Rainier Community & Alumni Celebration is held to honor all past & present residents of Rainier.
+Rainier hosts several annual events including two in August, the Rainier Roundup Days that includes a community parade and a bluegrass music festival, and the Rainier Community & Alumni Celebration honoring all past and present residents of Rainier.
 The community regularly hosts Relay for Life, during which, over an 18-hour time frame, participants walk around the high school track to raise money for the American Cancer Society.

 Historical buildings and sites

 In the early 2000s, the Rainier Historical Society, under the non-profit parent corporation of the Rainier Area Building Community, began restoring Rainier's historic schoolhouse, which was built in 1915, and converting it into a community center known as the Lifelong Learning Center.
 In 2005, the Rainier Food Bank was opened at the site, serving patrons on Wednesdays and Saturdays.
 A thrift store was also opened, with the proceeds going to fund the operational costs of the building.
 An art gallery and public meeting rooms followed.
 In November 2009, the Rainier Volunteer Library opened at the center, featuring a collection of donated books available for borrowing.
 A partnership with the Timberland Regional Library brought the addition of a computer kiosk and the ability to pick up reserved books from the Timberland Regional Library system at the Rainier Volunteer Library.
 In the fall of 2011, the food bank, under the name Rainier Emergency Food Center, relocated to a nearby church due to safety concerns at the historic schoolhouse.
 The building, which had been near demolition, was returned to the school district to be used for offices in 2015, its centennial year, and the library and thrift store were closed.